dewan-ahmed/dewan-ahmed.github.io/_posts/2022-06-30-one-page-resume.md

 ## The never-ending debate on page count

-You'll find countless contents like this one claiming "based on research":
+You'll find countless articles like this one claiming to be "based on research":

 ![two-page-over-one-page](/assets/images/resume-page-count.png)

-However, a quick search on that company's blog shows the following content:
+However, a quick search of that company's blog shows the following content:

 ![exactly-one-page](/assets/images/resume-page-count-contradict.png)

 Confused?
-The internet has made the topic of the length of resume similar to topics like "Is coffee good for health?"
-There are tons of opinions BUT I won't leave you with "it depends".
-I have a definitive answer for you in the next-next section.
+The internet has made the topic of the length of a resume similar to topics like "Is coffee good for health?"
+But I won't leave you with "it depends".
+I have a definitive answer for you in the next-to-next section.

 ## Resume should have relevant information